Wide Binaries

 The European Space Agency's Gaia mission (Data Release 3) provides the necessary measurements: positions, proper motions, parallaxes, and radial velocities for over a billion stars.
 From this, wide binary candidates can be identified and their orbital dynamics characterized.
 Gaia Archive (ESA) →

-Current Observational Status
+Current Observational Status (updated 2026-06-23)

-Why This Test Is Decisive
+Why This Test Cannot Be Decisive (As Currently Formulated)

-If confirmed
+If anomaly confirmed (Chae wins)